 61 Glenwood is a group of artists working across various disciplines who share a former family home in Catford.
 The house has a history of providing affordable accommodation and as such has created a linked network of artists who have lived at the house since it was first rented out.
 Exchange and dialogue are often seen to take place within the studio or gallery context but more and more the domestic space is becoming a focus for such activity, as project spaces, studios and other creative projects within the home become more common.
 61 Glenwood aims to highlight the importance of such shared spaces and acknowledge that as a result of an economy where so many are in a position where they have to share living space, artists must find creative solutions in order to continue making and showing work.

-The winner of the Workweek Prize will be a shortlisted candidate who presents, in the judges’ opinion, an exhibition / project that:
+The winner of the Workweek Prize is a candidate who presents, in the judges’ opinion, an exhibition / project that:

 - Displays a high level of critical awareness of current artistic practices